lop-cz/Magnific-Popup/website/documentation.md

 });
 {% endhighlight %}

 ## Image Type

-The path to the image must be set as a main source if you selected this type.
-If your popup doesn't have an image source and doesn't have an image that shouldn't be preloaded (& retinized etc.) - use inline type.
+The path to the image must be set as the main source if you selected this type.
+If your popup doesn't have an image source and doesn't have an image that shouldn't be preloaded (and retina-ized, etc.), use the `inline` type.

 {% highlight javascript %}
 image: {